thetechstoner/NewPipePlaylistExtractor/README.md

 - Download all playlists with chosen audio codec
 - Downloads single playlist with chosen audio codec
 - Export playlists as CSV file
-- playlists.csv to playlists-piped.json
-- playlists.csv to freetube-playlists.db
-- playlists.csv to grayjay-export.zip
 - Export playlists as a TXT file (Format: "Playlist title" \n "URLs")
 - Export playlists as a Markdown file
 - Export playlists as a M3U8 file
 - Output is coloured (Because colours are fun!)
+- playlists.csv to freetube-playlists.db,grayjay-export.zip,playlists-piped.json or newpipedata.zip and back to playlists.csv

 ## Codecs
 The script supports the following codecs: